Last modified: 2020-04-29 | Approximate reading time 5 mins

 Keep wall and furniture colours plain, simple, solid and subdued.
 If a room is donned in subdued colours, consider using an accent that is a bright colour to give the room a dash of life, like a single red chair in an otherwise monochromatic space.

-Avoid placing little knick-knacks or decoration on flat surfaces and tables.
+Avoid placing little knick-knacks or decorations on flat surfaces and tables.
 These areas should stay clear minus one or two statement pieces.
 Stacks of books, papers or magazines are a definite no-no for the minimalist home.
 Think simple vases with just a few fresh flowers alongside one family photo.
 Walls themselves should be kept close to empty.

 Avoid placing too many things on your walls, and keep it simple with one tasteful piece of art or design as a focal point to a relatively bare space.
 Avoid using heavy prints or fabrics for your curtains and window coverings.
 If you use curtains, consider choosing a fabric of solid colour, or streamlined, monochromatic blinds.
 There is no need for over-embellishment, clean lines and sharp pieces will assure that only the necessary items remain and command the attention of family members and guests!